Zylann/godot_voxel/README.md

 Setup
 ------

+You need to get the source of Godot 3.1+ and recompile it with this module.

 Install the contents of the repo in a folder under "modules/", named "voxel".

 IMPORTANT: if you clone the repo, Git will create the folder as the repo name, "godot_voxel".
 But because Godot SCons scripts consider the folder name as the module's name, it will generate wrong function calls, so you must rename the folder "voxel".
+For more info about Godot modules, see http://docs.godotengine.org/en/3.1/development/cpp/custom_modules_in_cpp.html

 What this module provides